-But as far as using the gun to defend yourself at the relatively close ranges of 35 feet or closer, it will meet the challenge if you do your research and practice.
+But as far as using the gun to defend yourself at the relatively close ranges of 35 feet or closer, it will meet the challenge if you practice.

 Easily within the bounds of successful self defense shooting, just a bit left.
 As every gun owner/shooter knows, that's not gonna be good enough.
 For point and shoot aficionados, it will be fine, but for us shooters, well ...... we'll need to work on it.

 So, I went after the front site with a steel punch.
 The front site is the only one adjustable for windage.
 With mallet in hand, I padded the punch and started tapping.
 Lessened the padding and pounded some more.
 Used the bare punch and still never moved the site 100th of an inch.